schmidt-software/KeenWrite/BUILD.md

 Run `./installer -h` to see all command-line options.

+# Releases

+After installing `scripts/build-template`, build release binaries as follows:

+    git tag -a 2.0.0 -m "Release name" git push origin --tags
+    ./release.sh

+When finished, browse to the project releases page to draft a new release.

 # Versioning

 Version numbers are read directly from Git using a plugin.
 The version number is written to `app.properties` in the `resources` directory.
 The application reads that file to display version information upon start.